dustinpfister/blog_posts/_posts/threejs-dae-collada-loader.md

 ### Version Numbers matter with three.js

-When I wrote this post I was using r127 of three.js, in the future this code might break on later versions.
-I try to do a half way decent job of editing files, but I have a lot of pots boiling with that.
-So if the code breaks the first thing you should check is what version of three.js you are using, it really matters a lot.
+When I wrote this post I was using r127 of three.js, in the future this code might break on later versions as code breaking changes are made to the library often.
+So if the code breaks the first thing you should check is what version of three.js you are using, it really matters a lot, more so than other libraries where the code is just more or less being maintained at a fixed state in terms of the state of the public API.

+ I try to do a half way decent job of editing files, but I have a lot of pots boiling when it comes to all the other various posts on threejs as well as whole other topics completely.

 ### Start Playing around with blender a little at least